andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 ---

 I went into this knowing that likely nothing would happen.
-But I was dispirited how rarely it would happen.
+But I was dispirited how hard it was.

 It also made me realize how even more ridiculous the "license and register cyclists" argument is.
 We can't even hold drivers of 2 ton machines that kill people and the planet responsible.